-Any complaints should be reported to the DOE, in written form (Action Form), who has the responsibility to investigate the situation.
+Any complaints should be reported to the Director of Education, in written form (Action Form), who has the responsibility to investigate the situation.
 Within 10 days of the written complaint, the DOE will meet with the student and provide the student with the findings in verbal and written form on the action form.
 All action forms are submitted and reviewed by the corporate administration staff.
 If problem persists student may personally submit an action form to the Dean of Students.
 This complaint policy is posted where visible to students and in student catalog.
 The School does not in any way have a policy or act in a manner that discourages or prohibits the filing of inquiries or complaints regarding the school's operation with the Executive Director of Higher Education.
-To file inquiries or complaints with the Office of Higher Education, Executive Director 450 Columbus Blvd, Suite 707, Hartford, CT 06103, phone: (860) 947-1816 fax: (860) 947-1310.